-Candidates must direct all communications and enquiries about their examination entry, content, format and result to the Examinations Department.
+Candidates must direct all communications and enquiries about the College's examinations to the Examinations Department.
 Candidates must not contact any member of the panel of examiners or the Clinical Director of Examinations unless specifically instructed to do so by the Examinations Department.
 To attempt to do so without such instruction will be regarded as possible candidate misconduct.

 All communication from the Examinations Department to candidates will be by e-mail with the exception of the final result letter.
 Examination entries will be confirmed at the end of January for the Spring sitting and the end of July for the Autumn sitting with more specific instructions sent approximately 4-6 weeks before the examination.
 Candidates who do not receive expected e-mail communications must contact the Examinations Department as soon as possible.
+Candidates are advised to add RCPath and TestReach to their safe senders lists to avoid e-mails going into junk or spam folders.